Fine-tune with the API or CLI

 CANCELED

-The job has been canceled.
+The job was canceled.

 Note

-Fine-tuning job logs
+Get fine-tuning job logs

 HTTP